 Getting Around California

-While public transport between LA and SF is possible, one of the biggest perks of driving on your own is the flexibility to stop for the beautiful views on Highway One.
+While public transport between LA and SF is possible, one of the biggest perks of self-driving on your own is the flexibility to stop for the beautiful views on Highway One.

 For us, our epic road trip was made possible with a rental car from Hertz.
-The rates are affordable and because there were many Hertz offices in the US, it was super easy to select a pick-up and drop-off location that was convenient for us.
-We didn’t need to go out of our way to return the car — more time for breathtaking views, fun activities, and tasty eats from SF to Yosemite and LA 😛
+We liked that it had affordable rates.
+There were also many Hertz offices in the US, so it was easy to select a pick-up and drop-off location that was convenient for us.

-A must-have in the city are the GO City Cards (available on Klook for San Francisco and Los Angeles) which provides admission to many attractions at discounted prices.
-The card is pretty worthwhile, as it includes additional benefits like priority entry for some attractions.
+Must-haves in the city are the GO City Cards (available on Klook for San Francisco and Los Angeles) which provides admission to many attractions at discounted prices.
+The cards are pretty worthwhile, as they included additional benefits like priority entry for some attractions.
 Just scan the digital card, and you’re good to go!

-Klook also offers many gripping activities at a discount in California, like the bizarre Alcatraz Island and enchanting Disneyland.
+Klook also offers many gripping activities at a discount in California, like the enchanting Disneyland.
 We received our confirmed tickets after a few days, and had no issues in quickly getting into these places to explore.

 Check Flights to San Francisco